From Ukraine exile to scoring against Chelsea: Trial star Lorenzen wants to crack English football | Goal.com

 "I am really certain that English football would suit me well after growing up in Germany's academy system, with four years at Werder Bremen in a physical league, then two years in a technical league of Holland.
 It is a good time to come to England and show my capabilities.

-"I think I am good enough to play for any team in the Championship and ultimately I want to reach the Premier League.
+"I am enjoying it at Wimbledon and I think I am also good enough to play for any team in the Championship.
+Ultimately I want to reach the Premier League, having already played in the German top division.
 Some clubs may have doubts but I think I showed yesterday that I can do it.
 I just need the chance."

 Full-time: Chelsea 1-1 Dons.
 A very encouraging display from a Wimbledon side that included several first-teamers.
 Both sides fielded a mix of youth and experience with Chelsea including Victor Moses and Danny Drinkwater. #AFCW pic.twitter.com/ixhSs9fnbA— AFC Wimbledon (@AFCWimbledon) September 15, 2020